-Justin Bauman is in his fourth season on the Wake Forest basketball staff in 2017-18, serving as the Demon Deacons’ Director of Basketball Operations.
+Justin Bauman is in his fifth season on the Wake Forest basketball staff in 2017-18, serving as the Demon Deacons' Director of Basketball Operations.

 Bauman came to Wake Forest in April 2014 following a two-year stint in the same position under Danny Manning at the University of Tulsa.
 He helped lead the Golden Hurricane to the 2013-14 Conference USA championship, the program's first title since 2003.

 Tulsa went 38-29 overall and 21-11 in C-USA play during Bauman's two seasons on staff.
 The Golden Hurricane played in the postseason both years, including earning a No. 13 seed in the 2014 NCAA Tournament.
 Tulsa also participated in the 2013 CBI, finishing that season with a winning record of 17-16 overall.

 The Golden Hurricane went 21-13 overall and 13-3 in C-USA in 2013-14, earning a share of the 2013-14 regular season title, its first since winning the WAC in 2002.
 Tulsa captured the C-USA tournament title over Louisiana Tech, securing its first NCAA Tournament berth in 11 seasons.
 Tulsa earned a No. 13 seed in the NCAA Tournament and fell 76-59 to No. 4 seed UCLA in the second round.

 Previously, Bauman spent four seasons at the University of San Francisco, working under coach Rex Walters, where he served two seasons as the director of basketball operations before being promoted to assistant coach for his final two years with the Dons.

 In his two seasons as a full-time assistant coach, San Francisco posted a 39-29 overall record.
 The Dons went 20-14 record in 2011-12, marking the first 20-win season for the program in 30 years, and played in the postseason CBI tournament.